 Contact your insurance company

 Let your insurance company know about the accident, even if you are at fault.
-It’s also important to keep a close watch on how much time and money you spend on pursuing your claim, receiving medical care, and vehicle damage repair.
-Be sure to document photographs of the scene and weather conditions as you observe them on the day of your crash.
+It’s also important to keep close tabs on how much time and money you spend on pursuing your claim.

 Get a property damage estimate

-This estimate will serve as the suggested amount you or the insurance company will need to cover to repair or replace your car.
-If the figure that the insurance company gives isn’t satisfactory to you, it is perfectly acceptable to seek quotes elsewhere.
+This number will serve as the amount you can recover or replace your car.
+If this figure that the insurance company gives isn’t satisfactory to you, it perfectly seeks quotes elsewhere.

 When the other party’s insurance company calls…